-24 years ago - Garth is born, marked as a member of the sorcerer caste by his purple eyes, and cast into the penal colony of Idyllis by Vulko's religious caste.
+24 years ago - Garth is born, marked as an Atlantean magical adept by his purple eyes.
+He is cast into the penal colony of Idyllis by Orm Marius.

-12 years ago - 12-year-old Garth contacts Arthur Curry, and together they breach the barrier into Idyllis and free the colonists.
+12 years ago - 12-year-old Garth contacts Arthur Curry, and together they breach the barrier into Idyllis and free the prisoners.
+They are captured by Black Manta's forces, but escape with the help of Kaldur'ahm, destroying their ships.
 He becomes Aqualad, and joins the original Teen Titans.

 11 years ago - 13-year-old Garth is instrumental in Arthur Curry's recapturing of the Atlantean throne.